 A Treatment Plan is often used by health professionals to guide and shape the focus of treatment.
 This is in order to maximize our growth when we feel pressure to adapt or change some part of ourselves.
 Ultimately, this is to improve your life.

-While often seeking a modality of treatment is absolutely the right choice, I propose that we also have a wealth of goodness at our fingertips that can assist us in creating a state of well-being, stillness, and wholeness.
+While often seeking a modality of treatment is absolutely the right choice, I propose that we also have a wealth of goodness at our fingertips that can assist us in creating a state of wellbeing, stillness, and wholeness.

 There are no-cost practices that can help us quiet ourselves and hear what our spirits want for us to heal and grow.
-From this place, you can allow the flow of love, peace, and contentment to enter your life.
+From this place, you can allow the flow of love, peace, and contentment to improve your life.
 You can pump up the joy and start You 2.0.

-ADD SUNSHINE, NO SPF REQUIRED
+ADD SUNSHINE TO IMPROVE YOUR LIFE, NO SPF REQUIRED

 Green leafy foods are loaded with chlorophyll.
 What makes chlorophyll?
 Sunshine.
 Make friends with kale, spinach, and collard greens and load your cells with sunshine every day.
 Greens clean out the clutter in your body.
 When you clean out the clutter in your body, the clutter in your life starts to surface to be cleared away as well.
 Adding greens in the form of a shake or green juice in the morning can give you a sense of well-being that lasts all day.

 Forest bathing is called “shinrin-yoku” in Japan.
 It is an ancient Shinto and Buddhist practice that encourages one to experience nature through all five senses.
 There is mounting evidence that the practice of forest bathing has positive effects on both stress levels and immune function.
 There also are studies that suggest forest bathing increases a child’s attention span, and shortens the healing process.
 Go out and say hello to the trees.
 They have some phytochemicals (wood essential oils) to share with you.